Cosgrove Hall Films: Cosgrove Hall Productions

-Following the closure of Stop Frame Productions, Cosgrove and Hall were able to find new work in animation, specifically due to their earlier work on the 1972 series Rainbow.
+Following the closure of Stop Frame Productions, Cosgrove and Hall found new work in animation, particularly due to their earlier work on the 1972 series Rainbow.
 The producer of Rainbow, Thames Television, an ITV franchisee, created a new subsidiary animation studio called Cosgrove Hall Productions in the following year, 1976.
 Thames hired and commissioned Cosgrove and Hall as lead animators to create new animated programmes, for this new studio, based on their earlier work with Rainbow.
-Another bit of Thames commissioned work was the title sequence for the 1974 feature film The Best Of Benny Hill for Thames Television and EMI Films.
+Another bit of Thames-commissioned work was the title sequence for the 1974 feature film The Best Of Benny Hill, produced for Thames Television and EMI Films.
 Thames Television also hired John Hambley as Cosgrove Hall Films' first executive producer.
 Its first series was Chorlton and the Wheelies, the lead role being named after the suburb of Manchester where the company was based (the other characters were placed on wheels as this made the stop-frame animation easier).
 The pop singer and musician Bernard Sumner worked for Cosgrove Hall from its founding until 1979 as a tracer.

 Danger Mouse was one of the studio's earliest international successes.
 The studio made 161 episodes between 1981 and 1992.
 In each one, Danger Mouse, the world's greatest secret agent, and his well-meaning but useless sidekick, Penfold, outwit the evil Baron Silas Greenback and various scoundrels.
 In 1983, the studio made a 75-minute film, The Wind in the Willows, based on Kenneth Grahame's classic story of the same name.
 It won a BAFTA award and an international Emmy award.
 Subsequently, the studio made a 52-episode TV series based on the characters between 1984 and 1990.
-All the music and songs for the feature and series were written by Keith Hopwood, late of Herman's Hermits and Malcolm Rowe.
+All the music and songs for the feature and series were written by Keith Hopwood, late of Herman's Hermits, and Malcolm Rowe.
 The Stone Roses guitarist John Squire worked on this series.
 Count Duckula was a spoof on the Dracula legend; its title character is the world's only vegetarian vampire.
 He aspires to be rich and famous.
-Originally he was a villain/henchman recurring in the Danger Mouse series, but got his own spin-off series in 1988 that rapidly became one of Cosgrove Hall's most successful programmes, and a Cosgrove Hall staple to spin-off characters from each successive cartoon.
+Originally, he was a villain/henchman recurring in the Danger Mouse series, but got his own spin-off series in 1988 that rapidly became one of Cosgrove Hall's most successful programmes, and a Cosgrove Hall staple to spin-off characters from each successive cartoon.
 Both shows also aired on Nickelodeon in the U.S. during the late 1980s, and were popular in the ratings for the channel.
 In 1989, the studio produced a full-length feature based on Roald Dahl's The BFG.